wp-plugins/html5-videogallery-plus-player/readme.txt

 Now just create a new page and add this short code <code>[sp_html5video limit="-1"] </code> to your page.
 You can also use PHP code <code> <?php echo do_shortcode('[sp_html5video limit="-1"]'); ?></code> directly to your template file.

+= Installation help and support =
+* Please check installation help on our website.
+View [Installation help and support](http://wponlinesupport.com/plugin-installation-support/)
+* Get Free installation and setup on your website.

 = Features include: =
 * Create a Video gallery page.
 * Add a Video player to your page.